abiribahullas7766/Online-Course-Registration-Using-PHP-and-MySQL/README.md

     .
 Student

-Admin —–Admin will register the student and provide username,password and pincode.Pincode will be used when a student enrolls for the course.
+#Admin —–Admin will register the student and provide username,password and pincode.Pincode will be used when a student enrolls for the course.
 Admin can manage session,semester,departments,course,students,students log.

-Students– Students can log in with valid reg no and password provided by the admin.
+#Students –-- Students can log in with valid reg no and password provided by the admin.
 Students can enroll for any course and can printout of the registered course.